frconor-ebook/meditations/_posts/2025-09-26-the-holy-rosary.md

 The development of the Rosary has had a long history.
 Firstly, it was a practice developed by praying 150 *Our Father*s, an imitation of the 150 Psalms.

 Then there was a parallel practice of praying 150 *Hail Mary*s.
-Soon, a mystery of Our Lord\'s life was attached to each Hail Mary.
+Soon, a mystery of Our Lord's life was attached to each Hail Mary.

 The development of the Rosary owes a lot to the followers of St. Dominic, the Dominicans.
-It was in the 16th century when the Rosary adapted its present form, with all the mysteries: joyful, sorrowful, and glorious.
+It was in the 16th century when the Rosary adapted its present form, with all the Mysteries: Joyful, Sorrowful, and Glorious.
+In 2002, Pope St. John Paul added the Mysteries of Light.

-In 2002, Pope St. John Paul added the mysteries of light.
 It has a long history to bring it to where it was and where it is today.

 "It helps us to meditate on the great mysteries of our salvation.
 Pope Pius XII called it "the compendium of the Gospel" (Paul VI, Apostolic Exhortation, *Marialis Cultus*, Point 42, February 2, 1974).

 "The main focus is on Jesus---His birth, His life, death, and resurrection.
-The *Our Father*s remind us that Jesus\' Father is "the initiator of salvation" (Heb.
+The *Our Father*s remind us that Jesus' Father is "the initiator of salvation" (Heb.
 2:10).

 "The *Hail Mary*s remind us to join with Mary in contemplating those mysteries.
 They also remind us that Mary was and is intimately joined with her Son in all the mysteries of His earthly and heavenly existence.
 The *Glory Be*s remind us that the purpose of all life is the glory of the Trinity.